Periorbital hyperpigmentation, otherwise known simply as “dark circles under the eyes” is a commonly encountered condition.

 It also contains a brightening effect that helps to maintain a strong and healthy circulatory system.

 Vitamin E is another powerful antioxidant that protects the body against free radical damage.

-Vitamin E oil can be used to massage the dark circles under your eyes before you go to bed.
+Vitamin E oil can be used to massage the dark circles before you go to bed.
 Leave this on your skin and repeat night after night for amazing brightening results.

 6. Wear Sunscreen

-Sunscreen is your ultimate protection and defence against overproduction of melanin that can aggravate the appearance of dark circles under the eyes.
+Sunscreen is your ultimate protection and defense against the overproduction of melanin that can aggravate the appearance of dark circles under the eyes.